VeenixDev/EXPE/README.md

 The strategy 'Database' only caches data coming from the database.

-Because most times config files aren't dynamic there is the possibility to only save database entries.
+Because most times' config files aren't dynamic there is the possibility to only save database entries.

 **Advantages**:
 - Only saves dynamic data